andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 It amused me slightly to read on Google's "define" page that they are termed "vulgar fractions".
 I couldn't agree more.

-But they're important.
-(Isn't everything?)
-So I'm forcing myself to work through this slowly to build yet another chunk.
+But they're important (isn't everything?) and so I'm forcing myself to work through this slowly to build yet another chunk.
 If you're concerned you might be patronised reading this, please pass it by - you probably will be.
 It's more an excercise to hammer the full detail home to myself and avoid another skim-read.
 Why?
 I'm enthused already by the power, durability and utility of the first chunks I built up in prior posts, and want to get more.

 ## The Constituent Parts
 From Google "define":